 In June 2012, we entered into a loan agreement (the "2012 Agreement") with a financial institution.
 The 2012 Agreement provides for a total available credit line of \$16.0 million.
 Under the 2012 Agreement, we are allowed to draw advances not to exceed, at any time, \$10.0 million as revolving loans.
 The total stand-by letters of credit issued under the 2012 Agreement may not exceed the lesser of the \$16.0 million credit line or the credit line minus all outstanding revolving loans.
 At no time may the aggregate of the revolving loans and stand-by letters of credit exceed the total available credit line of \$16.0 million.
-Revolving loans may be in the form of a base rate loan that bears interest equal to the prime rate plus 0% or a Eurodollar loan that bears interest equal to the adjusted LIBO rate plus 1.25%.
+Revolving loans may be in the form of a base rate loan that bears interest equal to the prime rate plus 0% or a Eurodollar loan that bears interest equal to the adjusted LIBOR rate plus 1.25%.
 Stand-by letters of credit are subject to customary fees and expenses for issuance or renewal.
 The unused portion of the credit facility is subject to a facility fee in an amount equal to 0.25% per annum of the average unused portion of the revolving line.
 The 2012 Agreement also requires us to maintain a cash collateral balance equal to 101% of all outstanding advances and all outstanding stand-by letters of credit collateralized by the line of credit.
 The 2012 Agreement matures in June 2015 and is collateralized by substantially all of our assets.
-As of December 31, 2013 and 2012, there were no advances drawn under the 2012 Agreement.
-Stand-by letters of credit collateralized under the 2012 Agreement's line of credit were \$1.3 million and \$1.4 million as of December 31, 2013 and 2012, respectively.
+As of December 31, 2014 and 2013, there were no advances drawn under the 2012 Agreement.
+Stand-by letters of credit collateralized under the 2012 Agreement's line of credit were \$3.1 million and \$1.3 million as of December 31, 2014 and 2013, respectively.
+Total cash restricted related to these stand-by letters of credit totaled \$3.1 million and \$1.3 million as of December 31, 2014 and 2013, respectively.

 We are subject to certain financial and administrative covenants under the 2012 Agreement.
-As of December 31, 2013, we were in compliance with these covenants.
+As of December 31, 2014, we were in compliance with these covenants.